ceu-lang/ceu/manual/manual-toc.md

 The use of trails in parallel allows programs to wait for multiple events at the same time.
-Céu supports three kinds of parallel constructs differing in how they rejoin (to proceed to the statement in sequence):
+Céu supports three kinds of parallel compositions differing in how they rejoin (to proceed to the statement in sequence):

 1. a `par/and` rejoins after all trails in parallel terminate;